 A statistical analysis was performed to quantitatively compare the probability of failure of these two vial types (borosilicate or aluminosilicate) for the two probabilistic damage replication methods (bump check and lensing crack).
-The binomial distribution was used, in which case the median probability of the failure mode occurring was calculated, i.e. the probability for which the cumulative binomial probability is 0.5.
+The binomial distribution was used, in which case the median probability of the failure mode occurring was calculated, that is, the probability for which the cumulative binomial probability is 0.5.
 Additionally, the 80% two-sided and 95% two-sided confidence bounds around these median values were determined by calculating the failure rate for which the cumulative binomial probability is 0.1 and 0.9 (for the 80% level) and 0.025 and 0.975 (for the 95% level).

-Since the tests of aluminosilicate vials did not produce any failures, the calculated probability values only represent an upper bound.
+Because the tests of aluminosilicate vials did not produce any failures, the calculated probability values only represent an upper bound.
 For example, in the lensing crack replication method, there were 50 aluminosilicate samples tested with no failures.
 As such, there is 97.5% confidence that the true probability of occurrence is less than 0.071, and a 90% confidence it is less than 0.045.

 The tabulated results for producing leaking cracked vials are shown in Table III.
 The results show that differences between the borosilicate and aluminosilicate failure probabilities are significant (evident by the separation in the confidence bounds).
-Differences in median values are greatest for bump check and lensing crack replication methods, where borosilicates are at least 30 to 50 times more likely to exhibit leaking cracks.
+Differences in median values are greatest for bump check and lensing crack replication methods, where borosilicates are at